MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 This method doesn't require you to install anything on the device making it ideal when monitoring or controlling sessions from unmanaged devices or partner users.

 > [!NOTE]
-> Cloud App security leverages Transport Layer Security (TLS) protocols 1.2+ to provide best-in class encryption.
-Native client applications and browsers that do not support TLS 1.2+, will not be accessible when configured with session control.
-However, SaaS apps that use TLS 1.1 or lower will appear in the browser as using TLS 1.2+ when configured with Cloud App Security.

-> [!NOTE]
 > Cloud App Security leverages Azure Data Centers around the world to provide optimized performance through geolocation.
 This means that a user’s session may be hosted outside of a particular region, depending on traffic patterns and their location.
 However, to protect your privacy, no session data is stored in these data centers.

 ## Managed device identification